 Building a backyard rink is a great way to play hockey at home with friends.
 Unfortunately you can’t just toss a rink up, there is a right way to build a rink and many wrong ways.
 This article will help you learn how to properly build a rink suitable for your family.
-I have entrusted Jim Stoller from NiceRink.com to write this article as he can draw on many years of experience.
+This article answers a lot of the most common questions surrounding building a rink, we also have a detailed article on building a backyard rink.
+For this Q&A I have entrusted Jim Stoller from NiceRink.com to write this article as he can draw on many years of experience.

 ICE is ICE, but for 21 years, since 1991 and 10’s of 1,000’s of NiceRinks in people’s yards later, we’ve got a pretty good handle on what to do AND ALSO what not to do.
 Most of what we’ve learned, written and solved has just been reworded and reposted by others.
 Since 1991 the goal has been SIMPLE SOLUTIONS for the backyard rink builder.
 With time comes experience; with experience comes knowledge, knowing how to use that knowledge is what counts.

 Let us help you be successful with our Experience and Knowledge!